John William Ramsden: Business

+In the 1850s Ramsden's brother-in-law, Edward Horsman developed the Penang Sugar Estates in Malaysia's Province Wellesley.
+Horsman was an absentee landowner and his enterprise was not successful, but Ramsden provided financial backing for a number of years.
+Ramsden paid off the creditors when Horsman became bankrupt in 1874 and as part of the final settlement he took title of the estates.
+Like Horsman, Ramsden never visited Malaya but he did develop the estates there and he established Penang Rubber Estates in a shift to growing rubber instead of sugar.
+By the mid 1880s Ramsden's Malayan business was generating more income than his business interests in Huddersfield.
+When he died Ramsden owned more than 44,000 acres of cultivated plantation land in Malaya.

+He served as High Sheriff of Yorkshire in 1868/69.

-Links with the University of Huddersfield
+University of Huddersfield

 In 1825 there was an attempt to set up a Scientific and Mechanics Institution in Huddersfield.
 Supported by a group of donors, Sir John William Ramsden later agreed to become its Patron.
 Its aims were to instruct local mechanics and tradesmen in scientific principles relating to their work, through lectures and a circulation library.
 It later became part of the Huddersfield Philosophical Society.
 Subsequent educational initiatives in Huddersfield included the Young Men's Mental Improvement Society, the Huddersfield Mechanics' Institution, and the Technical School.
 The Technical School and Mechanics' Institute merged to become the Technical College, which subsequently became the College of Technology, then Huddersfield Polytechnic, before being granted University status as the University of Huddersfield in 1992.

 The Ramsden Building, named after Sir John William Ramsden, was opened in 1883 by the Huddersfield Technical School and Mechanics' Institute and is situated on Queen Street South, between Milton Church and St Paul's Church, and is now part of the University of Huddersfield campus.